 out.
 As a test of loyalty, he then ordered the horn of battle to

 be sounded.
 All but five horses ignored the call.
-These five—
+These five

-fables of the Middle Ages.
+Physiologus and their later representations in the bestiary fables of the Middle Ages.
 The unicorn myth handed down

-Europe portrays the unicorn as a fierce and solitary beast.
+through Rome and translated and embellished across Western Europe portrays the unicorn as a fierce and solitary beast.
 By

 dipping his horn in water poisoned by the venom of the snake,